Rebecca Lee Crumpler

-Rebecca Lee Crumpler, born Rebecca Davis, (February 8, 1831 – March 9, 1895), was an American physician, nurse and author.
-After studying at the New England Female Medical College, in 1864 she became the first African-American woman to become a doctor of medicine in the United States.
-Crumpler was one of the first female physician authors in the nineteenth century.
+Rebecca Lee Crumpler (born Rebecca Davis, February 8, 1831 – March 9, 1895) was an American physician, nurse and author.
+She was the first African-American female doctor of medicine, qualifying at the New England Female Medical College in 1864.
+Crumpler was also one of the first female physician authors in the nineteenth century.
 In 1883, she published A Book of Medical Discourses.
 The book has two parts that cover the prevention and cure of infantile bowel complaints, and the life and growth of human beings.
-Dedicated to nurses and mothers, it focuses on maternal and pediatric medical care and was among the first publications written by an African American about medicine.
+Dedicated to nurses and mothers, it focuses on maternal and pediatric medical care and was among the first publications written by an African American on the subject of medicine.

-Crumpler graduated from medical college at a time when very few African Americans were allowed to attend medical college or publish books.
+Crumpler graduated from medical college at a time when very few African Americans were permitted to attend medical college or publish books.
 Crumpler first practiced medicine in Boston, primarily serving poor women and children.
 After the American Civil War ended in 1865, she moved to Richmond, Virginia, believing treating women and children was an ideal way to perform missionary work.
-Crumpler worked for the Freedmen's Bureau to provide medical care for freed slaves.
+Crumpler worked for the Freedmen's Bureau to provide medical care for freedmen and freedwomen.

-She was subject to "intense racism" and sexism while practicing medicine.
+Crumpler was subject to "intense racism" and sexism while practicing medicine.
 During this time, many men believed that a nearly immutable difference in average brain size between men and women explained the difference in social, political, and intellectual attainment.
-Because of this, many male physicians did not respect Rebecca Lee Crumpler, and would not approve her prescriptions for patients or listen to her medical opinions.
-Still, Rebecca Lee Crumpler persevered and worked passionately.
+Because of this, many male physicians did not respect Crumpler, and would not approve her prescriptions for patients or listen to her medical opinions.

-She later moved back to Boston to continue to treat women and children.
+Crumpler later returned to Boston, where she continued to treat women and children.
 The Rebecca Lee Pre-Health Society at Syracuse University and the Rebecca Lee Society, one of the first medical societies for African-American women, were named after her.
-Her Joy Street house is a stop on the Boston Women's Heritage Trail.
+Her Joy Street house in Beacon Hill is a stop on the Boston Women's Heritage Trail.

 Early life and education

-In 1831, Rebecca Lee Crumpler was born Rebecca Davis in Christiana, Delaware to Matilda Webber and Absolum Davis.
+On February 8, 1831, Rebecca Lee Crumpler was born Rebecca Davis in Christiana, Delaware to Matilda Webber and Absolum Davis.
 She was raised in Pennsylvania by her aunt who cared for ill townspeople.
-Her aunt acted as the doctor in her community and had a huge influence on her.
-She was inspired by her aunt after seeing that she was the one to go to when people got sick.
-She moved to Charlestown, Massachusetts, in 1852, where she worked as a nurse before applying and becoming accepted into the New England Female Medical College.
-Rebecca Lee Crumpler was the only African American woman who attended this school at this time.
+Her aunt acted as the doctor in her community and had a huge influence on Crumpler's decision to pursue a career in medicine.
+She attended a private school, the West Newton English and Classical School in West Newton, Massachusetts as a “special student.”
+Crumpler moved to Charlestown, Massachusetts, in 1852.